 While I often struggled to make it through do with the S20 and S20 Plus, doing so with the S20 FE is easy and I can easily achieve more than six hours of screen on time – often more than an hour more.

 When it comes to charging there is support for 25w, however in the box there’s a 15w brick – something of a shame.
 Still, a full charge takes just over 90 minutes so it’s too bad.
 There’s wireless charging too, and reverse wireless charging.

 Camera – A lot of inspiration from the S20 and Note 20

-On the back of the S20 FE you’ll find three cameras: the same main 12MP dual pixel sensor from the S20, which has an f/1.8 aperture and OIS, along with a 12MP ultra wide and 8MP 3x tele camera with OIS.
+On the back of the S20 FE you’ll find three cameras: the same main 12MP dual pixel sensor from the S20 (which was for a long time one of the best camera phones), which has an f/1.8 aperture and OIS, along with a 12MP ultra wide and 8MP 3x tele camera with OIS.
 There’s also a 32MP camera around the front.

 The main 12MP sensor takes some really great snaps, which shouldn’t come as a surprise as it’s a camera we’ve seen multiple times before and been impressed with on each occasion.
 Samsung remains the king when it comes to colour-rich, deeply saturated and slightly oversharpened shots and those traits are clear to see here.
 These images are primed for social media and I can completely understand why they’re so popular.

 Are the pictures better than the Pixel 4a?
 For me, no. But that’s subjective and you certainly do get crispier details and brighter colours here.
 The Pixel 4a still pips it for dynamic range, natural bokeh and, importantly, night mode.

 Low light performance is fine and you can get good shots without great light either in the default mode or the more specific Night option.
 I find Samsung’s Night mode a little behind some of the rivals, tending to over-brighten and blow out highlights.
 Still, it’s there if you’re in a very dark situation.